Ahmed-Raza-90/Ciphers/README.md

-# 🔐 Classical Cryptography Simulator using Python & Streamlit
+# 🔐 Ciphers Tool (Streamlit Cryptography Simulator)

-## Overview

-This project is a complete **Classical Cryptography Simulator** built using **Python and Streamlit**.
-It allows users to **encrypt and decrypt text** using multiple classical ciphers while also showing **step-by-step calculation tables** for learning and academic understanding.

-This is not a security product.
-This is a **learning tool** designed for students studying Cryptography, Information Security, or Computer Science.
+This project is a Python-based Streamlit application that demonstrates multiple classical cryptography algorithms with full encryption and decryption support and step-by-step calculation tables.
+The purpose of this project is learning, not real-world security.

 ---

-## Why This Project Exists
+## 🎯 Project Objective

-Most cryptography tools only give you input and output.
-They hide the logic.

-This project does the opposite.

-It **exposes the internal working** of each cipher:
-- character mapping
-- key expansion
-- matrix math
-- padding rules
-- intermediate tables

-If you understand this app, you understand classical cryptography.
-No shortcuts.
+Most students learn cryptography by memorizing formulas without understanding what actually happens behind the scenes.
+This project focuses on visualizing the complete encryption and decryption process so users can clearly see how plaintext, keys, and mathematical operations produce ciphertext.

+This tool is designed for:
+- Cryptography and Information Security students
+- University lab work and demonstrations
+- Anyone who wants to understand classical ciphers properly

 ---

-## Features

-- Encrypt and decrypt messages
-- Supports multiple classical ciphers
-- Automatic input cleaning and padding
-- Step-by-step tables using Pandas
-- Interactive UI using Streamlit
-- Strong validation for keys and input
-- Modular cipher architecture

----

-## Implemented Ciphers
+## 🧠 Implemented Ciphers

 ### Substitution Ciphers
 - Caesar Cipher